uniquelau/vdb.Common.Project/README.md

 ### NuGet

 NuGet can be used to easily install packages into Visual Studio projects.

-By default, the 'packages' folder is not included in source control.
+In this project configuration these files are not included in Source Control, as they NuGet is able to automatically download these files on project build.

-This is because these files are copied into the solution and by including these in source control, you will essentially have a duplicate bunch of binaries consuming additional space and ruining your zen flow.
+This avoids clogging the repository up with files that should not be under source control.

 You will however need to **enable 'package restore'** inside Visual Studio.
+This adds a series of tasks into your solution that will automatically find and install the required packages.

 + Right click on the solution in the Solution Explorer and select 'Enable Package Restore'